gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 ########################################

 The NOAA Cloud Service Providers (CSP) support the forecast-only, coupled, and gefs configurations for the global workflow.
-Once a suitable CSP instance and cluster is defined/created, the global workflow may be executed as on the other platforms discussed in the previous sections.
-In order successfully execute the global-workflow, a suitable CSP cluster must be created.
+Once a suitable CSP instance and cluster is defined/created, the global-workflow may be executed similar to the on-prem machines.
 Currently the global-workflow supports the following instance and storage types as a function of CSP and forecast resolution.